Nuku/Flexible-Survival/WRITING GUIDE.md

 * `if scalevalue of player is 3` | is the player roughly human sized?
 * `if scalevalue of player < 3` | is the player smaller than human average?
 * `if scalevalue of player > 3` | is the player above human average?
-* `if player is perminfected` | does the player have any of the permanent infections? (jackalman, Hellhound, etc...)
+* `if Player is perminfected` | does the player have any of the permanent infections? (jackalman, Hellhound, etc...)

 ### Fighting and Fight Outcomes
 * `if weapon object of player is journal` | does the player fight barehanded?